oniehuis/JuChrom.jl/docs/src/tutorials/retentionindices.md

 # Retention Indices

-## Example: Creating a RI mapper using calibration points from a delimited file
+## Example: Calibration points from a delimited file

 Let's assume we have a set of calibration points for calculating the Kovats retention index, stored in a delimited file.
 The first step is to read and format the data so it can